RyanClementsHax/notes/languages/csharp/libraries/system.text.json.md

 - otherwise it seems like a solid library and looks a lot like Newtonsoft
 - as of 3/27/20, `JsonPatchDocument` [doesn't support this serialization library](https://stackoverflow.com/questions/64377440/unexpected-error-using-jsonpatchdocument-with-blazor), better to stick to something like `Newtonsoft` for that type

+## Deserializing dictionaries
+- the serializer is smart enough to convert `IDicionary<int, something>` without additional configuration

 ## Converter precedence
 - there is an open [github issue](https://github.com/dotnet/runtime/issues/1130) for this
 - converters can be registered at design-time vs run-time and at a property-level vs. class-level.
 The basic rules for priority over which is selected